kevinfukl/web_app/README.md

 # Command
 There are two folders: frontend and backend.
+Make sure you have installed node and npm.

-In frontend folder:
+1. In frontend folder:
 $ cd frontend
 $ npm start

-In backend folder:
+2. In backend folder:
 $ cd backend
 $ node app